Wael1122/waa/Neofetch-vs-Screenfetch.md

 Neofetch and Screenfetch may look alike but they're vastly different underneath.
 For starters, Neofetch is a far newer codebase and was designed to support multiple Operating Systems from the start.
 This allows Neofetch to expand to new Operating Systems and Distros effortlessly.

-Neofetch is in and has always been in very active development, myself and a few others are working on improving Neofetch everyday and will continue do so for the foreseeable future.
+Neofetch is in (and has always been in) very active development, with myself and a few others continuously working on improving Neofetch everyday for the foreseeable future.

-Neofetch is clean, the script has a clear structure and you can learn how it works very easily.
+Neofetch is clean; the script has a clear structure and you can learn how it works very easily.

 There's nothing Screenfetch does that Neofetch doesn't do better.
 Neofetch is faster, more customizable, supports more operating systems, displays more info and isn't a fucking mess on the inside.